SquareGPS/navixy-api/docs/backend-api/resources/commons/tag/index.md

 Tag is a label, or a key word that is used for a quick and easy search.
 They help find the needed places, geofences, employees, tasks, trackers, and vehicles.
 Contains tag object and API calls to interact with it.

+Find more information about tags API usage in our [how-tos](../../../how-to/tags-usage.md).

 ***

 ## Tag object